-What really is a Visa Run?
+What really is a Visa Run from UAE?

 Only specific nationalities get visa on arrival.